Discover

 Description

-The shape is semi-circular with a straight rim.
-The base is hollow, truncated-conical, and flared at the bottom.
-The upper part is welded to the bottom of the pot.
+The shape is semicircular, with a straight edge.
+The base is truncated-conical, hollow, with an expanded base; the upper part is welded to the bottom of the pot.

 Condition